 - Spoon over the top of the salmon fillet the spinach mixture, spreading this equally over the salmon and smoothing it out so that it does not spill over the sides.

 - Fold the edges of the pastry over the salmon and spinach.
 Start with folding the longer sides followed by the shorter ones.
 Trim any excess pastry from the ends (if any) then fold the ends over the top.
-Flip the pastry-wrapped salmon over and transfer in the prepared and parchment-lined baking tray.
+Flip the pastry-wrapped salmon over and transfer it to the prepared and parchment-lined baking tray.

 - Brush over the beaten egg covering well all the sides of the pastry.
 Use a knife to score the top of the pastry whatever pattern you wish to make.
 Brush with the leftover egg a little more.
 Sprinkle the sesame seeds.